 The obvious way of sewing these half-triangle squares is to cut squares first of both the colors – you will be cutting from two types of fabrics – one a background fabric and another a contrasting colored fabric.
+Two contrasting fabrics are chosen for visual impact.

-Cut the squares 1/2 inch bigger than the final square you want; ie if you want a 3 inch half triangle square cut 2 squares of 3 1/2 inches sides.
+Cut the squares 1/2 inch bigger than the final square you want; ie if you want a 3 inch half square triangle cut 2 squares of 3 1/2 inches sides.

 Then cut these squares by the middle diagonally.
 You get 4 triangles.
-Now join two of the triangles together – making your half triangle square.
+Now join two of the triangles together – making your half square triangle .

 Cut two coloured squares are usual.